Storage of Wine

 Older wines tend to have a buildup of sediment.
 If the wine was stored properly the sediment is usually on the cork and the side of the bottle.
 Before opening the bottle you want to make sure the sediment has settled.
 Set the bottle upright for 24 hours until the sediment has settled to the bottom.
 When opening you want to try and keep movement to a minimum as to not stir up too much sediment.

 The tool you use to open the bottle is just as important as the wine itself.
 We suggest not using a corkscrew of any kind as it is almost guaranteed to break the delicate, old cork inside the bottle.
 An Ah-So is the best opener to use on older wines since it surrounds the cork entirely and does not puncture it.
-You can usually find one at your local wine store.
-To see how use an Ah-So wine opener check out this video.
 It may be a good idea to have long tweezers in case the cork breaks or if the sediment detached from the cork when you try to pull it out.

 Decanting is not always suggested with old wines.
 The beauty of using real cork in the bottle is that it allows a very small amount of air into the wine throughout the years so it can develop properly.
 Exposure to more air after opening isn’t always a good idea.
 If you are not sure if your wine should be decanted or not, call us at: 707-963-9646 or email us at: email@example.com